The History of the School

 The school served children from the ages of 5-14 until the 1960s when the High School opened to take pupils from the age of 11.
 In 1974, under reorganisation in Norfolk, Attleborough County First School for 5-8 year olds was established, followed by subsequent reorganisation in 1999 to an Infant School.

 The catchment area provides a mix of backgrounds.
 The school has close links with the other schools in the cluster and the Headteachers meet regularly to ensure that a close relationship is maintained.
-The majority of our pupils attend one of the pre-school providers in the area.
+The majority of our pupils attend either our nursery or other pre-school providers in the area.
 Close links with these providers have been established.
 The children visit the school on several occasions prior to admission in order for them to become familiar with the environment.

 Foundation Stage (also known as Reception or Year R)